HalosGhost/pbpst/doc/ptpst.rst

 Description
 -----------

-:program:`ptpst` is a command-line libcurl C client for ptpb.pw, a lightweight pastebin.
+:program:`ptpst` is a command-line libcurl C client for pb, a lightweight pastebin.

 Operations
 ----------